Military history of Brazil: Empire of Brazil

+War of Independence

+The Brazilian struggle for independence from Portugal began in early 19th century.
+In 1820 the Liberal revolution started which forced king John VI to go back to Portugal.

 Paraguayan War

 In 1864, the Paraguayan War started mostly due to the expansionist desires of Paraguayan president, Francisco Solano López.
 The start of the war has also been widely attributed to causes as varied as the after-effects of colonialism in Latin America, the struggle for physical power over the strategic River Plate region, Brazilian and Argentinian meddling in internal Uruguayan politics.

 Since Brazil and Argentina had become independent, the fight between the governments of Buenos Aires and of Rio de Janeiro for hegemony in the River Plate basin profoundly marked the diplomatic and political relations between the countries of the region.
 Brazil almost entered into war with Argentina twice.

 The government of Buenos Aires intended to reconstruct the territory of the old Viceroyalty of the River Plate, enclosing Paraguay and Uruguay.
 It carried out diverse attempts to do so during the first half of the 19th century, without success — many times due to Brazilian intervention.
 Fearing excessive Argentine control, Brazil favored a balance of power in the region, helping Paraguay and Uruguay retain their sovereignty.

 Brazil, under the rule of the Portuguese, was the first country to recognize the independence of Paraguay in 1811.
 While Argentina was ruled by Juan Manuel Rosas (1829–1852), a common enemy of both Brazil and Paraguay, Brazil contributed to the improvement of the fortifications and development of the Paraguayan army, sending officials and technical help to Asunción.
 As no roads linked the province of Mato Grosso to Rio de Janeiro, Brazilian ships needed to travel through Paraguayan territory, going up the Río Paraguay to arrive at Cuiabá.
 Many times, however, Brazil had difficulty obtaining permission to sail from the government in Asunción.